GoogleCloudPlatform/DataflowTemplates/v2/protegrity-data-tokenization/README.md

 ### Executing Template

-To deploy the pipeline, you should refer to the template file and pass the [parameters](https://cloud.google.com/dataflow/docs/guides/specifying-exec-params#setting-other-cloud-dataflow-pipeline-options) required by the pipeline.
+To deploy the pipeline, refer to the template file and pass the [parameters](https://cloud.google.com/dataflow/docs/guides/specifying-exec-params#setting-other-cloud-dataflow-pipeline-options) required by the pipeline.

 The template requires the following parameters:

 - Data schema
-    - **dataSchemaGcsPath**: Path to data schema (JSON format) in GCS compatible with BigQuery
+    - **dataSchemaGcsPath**: Path to data schema file located on GCS.
+BigQuery compatible JSON format data schema required
-- 1 specified input source out of these:
+- An input source from the supported options:
     - Google Cloud Storage
-        - **inputGcsFilePattern**: GCS filepattern for files in bucket to read data from
+        - **inputGcsFilePattern**: GCS file pattern for files in the source bucket
-        - **inputGcsFileFormat**: File format of input files.
-Supported formats: JSON, CSV, AVRO
+        - **inputGcsFileFormat**: File format of the input files.
+Supported formats: JSON, CSV, Avro
-        - In case if input data is in CSV format:
+        - CSV format parameters:
-            - **csvContainsHeaders**: `true` if file(s) in bucket to read data from contain headers, and `false` otherwise
+            - **csvContainsHeaders**: `true` if CSV file(s) in the input bucket contain headers, and `false` otherwise
             - **csvDelimiter**: Delimiting character in CSV.
-Default: use delimiter provided in csvFormat
+Default: delimiter provided in csvFormat
-            - **csvFormat**: Csv format according to Apache Commons CSV format.
+            - **csvFormat**: CSV format according to Apache Commons CSV format.
 Default is:
               [Apache Commons CSV default](https://static.javadoc.io/org.apache.commons/commons-csv/1.7/org/apache/commons/csv/CSVFormat.html#DEFAULT)
               .
 Must match format names exactly found
               at: https://static.javadoc.io/org.apache.commons/commons-csv/1.7/org/apache/commons/csv/CSVFormat.Predefined.html
-    - Google Pub/Sub (AVRO not supported)
+    - Google Pub/Sub (Avro not supported)
-        - **pubsubTopic**: The Cloud Pub/Sub topic to read from, in the format of ' projects/yourproject/topics/yourtopic'
+        - **pubsubTopic**: Cloud Pub/Sub input topic to read data from, in the format of ' projects/yourproject/topics/yourtopic'
-- 1 specified output sink out of these:
+- An output sink from the supported options:
     - Google Cloud Storage
-        - **outputGcsDirectory**: GCS directory in bucket to write data to
+        - **outputGcsDirectory**: GCS bucket folder to write data to
         - **outputGcsFileFormat**: File format of output files.
-Supported formats: JSON, CSV, AVRO
+Supported formats: JSON, CSV, Avro
         - **windowDuration**: The window duration in which data will be written.
 Should be specified only for 'Pub/Sub -> GCS' case.
 Defaults to 30s.

-          Allowed formats are:
+          Supported format:
             - Ns (for seconds, example: 5s),
             - Nm (for minutes, example: 12m),
             - Nh (for hours, example: 2h).
         - Google Cloud BigQuery
             - **bigQueryTableName**: Cloud BigQuery table name to write into
-    - Cloud BigTable
+    - Cloud Bigtable
-        - **bigTableProjectId**: Id of the project where the Cloud BigTable instance to write into is located
+        - **bigTableProjectId**: Project ID containing Cloud Bigtable instance to write into
-        - **bigTableInstanceId**: Id of the Cloud BigTable instance to write into
+        - **bigTableInstanceId**: Cloud BigTable Instance ID of the Bigtable instance to write into
-        - **bigTableTableId**: Id of the Cloud BigTable table to write into
+        - **bigTableTableId**: ID of the Cloud Bigtable table to write into
-        - **bigTableKeyColumnName**: Column name to use as a key in Cloud BigTable
+        - **bigTableKeyColumnName**: Column name to use as a key in Cloud Bigtable
-        - **bigTableColumnFamilyName**: Column family name to use in Cloud BigTable
+        - **bigTableColumnFamilyName**: Column family name to use in Cloud Bigtable
 - DSG parameters
-    - **dsgUri**: URI for the API calls to DSG
+    - **dsgUri**: URI for the DSG API calls
-    - **batchSize**: Size of the batch to send to DSG per request
+    - **batchSize**: Size of the data batch to send to DSG per request
     - **payloadConfigGcsPath**: GCS path to the payload configuration file with an array of fields to extract for tokenization

-The template allows for the user to supply the following optional parameter:
+The template allows user to supply the following optional parameter:

 - **nonTokenizedDeadLetterGcsPath**: GCS folder where failed to tokenize data will be stored

-You can do this in 3 different ways:
+A Dataflow job can be created and executed from this template in 3 ways:

 1. Using [Dataflow Google Cloud Console](https://console.cloud.google.com/dataflow/jobs)